p0t4t0sandwich/minecraft-be-websocket-api/README.md

 - [ ] Implement basic websocket protocol for sending commands and listening to events
 - [ ] Implement REST API
 - [ ] Build SDK for interacting with the API
+- [ ] Some sort of sideloading/plugin system?
+- [ ] Extrapolated Command API/simplification of commands

 ## Resources